Written by Joe Menosky, Rene Echevarria, and Naren Shankar

-During the seven year run of Star Trek: The Next Generation, we learned about the backgrounds of many of the characters and even had the opportunity to meet various members of their family.
-There was Counselor Troi’s wacky and eccentric mother, the Klingon Worf’s foster-family, Captain Picard’s brother and nephew, Commander Riker’s father, and more.
+During the seven-year run of Star Trek: The Next Generation, we learned about the backgrounds of many of the characters and even had the opportunity to meet various members of their families.
+There was Counselor Troi’s wacky and eccentric mother, the Klingon Worf’s foster family, Captain Picard’s brother and nephew, Commander Riker’s father, and more.
 However, it took until the seventh season for us to learn more about one particular character.

 Taking advantage of Geordi’s (LeVar Burton) ocular implants, which allow the blind Chief Engineer to see, he along with Dr. Crusher (Gates McFadden) and the android, Data (Brent Spiner) develop a technology where he can “see” what a probe in another part of the ship entirely sees and is doing.

 When the Hera, the ship Geordi’s mother is Captain of, goes missing and is given up for lost, Geordi’s resolve at completing the mission they were trying to carry out with the probe: to rescue a science vessel trapped in the atmosphere of a volatile planet.

 As Geordi is experiencing walking through the trapped vessel, he encounters a fire on the ship which overloads the sensors in his hands and burns them.
 When the experiment is tried again, after Geordi has talked to his father and mourned his mother a bit, he encounters his mother in the smoky haze in the science vessel.
 She tells him “they” are on the surface and “they” are dying.